 If you're a fan of pesto you have to try this easy Almond Pesto!
 It takes just minutes to make with a handful of ingredients.
 Plus it can be used in so many ways as a sauce, dip and spread.
 This pesto recipe without pine nuts is definitely a keeper.

-What's more, almonds are a less expensive option and you're more likely to already have them in your pantry.
+What's more, using almonds in pesto is a less expensive option and you're more likely to already have them in your pantry.

-- Almond Pesto is the ultimate easy fast food which comes together in minutes.
+- Your own homemade Almond Pesto is the ultimate easy fast food which comes together in minutes.

 - In my experience kids love pesto!
 A spoon of pesto seems to magically help the veggies go down, which is probably why it gets served so often in my house.

-- Pesto is just so useful.
+- Pesto is a heathy recipe that is just so useful.
 Perfect as a sauce with pasta, chicken and grilled meats, and also delicious as a spread or dip - is there anything it doesn't go with?

 - Pesto also freezes like a dream - so it's a great make ahead dish.